davidad/davidad.github.io/source/_posts/2014-02-28-python-to-scheme-to-assembly-1.markdown

 recursion, and tail recursion, as emitted by `gcc`, and get to the bottom of what the difference is anyway.

-At the top of each C file, we have the following:
+At the top of each C file in this section, we have the following:

 ```c
 #include <stdint.h>